 *Updated April 2020

-Compliant locks and latches, the NCZ Non-Climbable Zone, pool fence and barriers and CPR signage stand as the ultimate defences against children drownings around the pool.
+Safe pool fence and barriers, the NCZ Non-Climbable Zone, gate locks and latches and the right CPR signage stand as the ultimate defences against children drownings in the pool.
 Armed with a tape measure, we all can join the fight for pool safety.
-And it starts with The Ultimate Guide To NSW Pool Fences & Barriers.
+And it starts with The Ultimate Guide To Pool Fences & Barriers.

 All Australian swimming pools are required to follow pool safety compliance regulations according to their state or territory.
 Knowing the pool safety regulations maintains the safety of your family and community while avoiding any pesky financial penalties.
-The NSW Pool Fence Requirements were last updated with the Swimming Pool Regulation 2018, and Swimming Pool Regulation 2008 prior to that.
+In NSW, Pool Fence Requirements were last updated with the Swimming Pool Regulation 2018, and Swimming Pool Regulation 2008 prior to that.

 What Is A Pool Fence & Barrier?